qusaifares/soccer-trivia/README.md

 ## Gratitude

 I'd like to thank my instructors at General Assembly (Jared, Hou, Esin, Jerrica, Jennifer), I feel my growth as a developer has been smooth and quick thanks to them.

 I'd also like to thank my colleagues for being very cooperative and helpful.

+Finally thanks to my siblings for helping me with some of the questions in these trivias.